Skip to content Skip to footer

 Weather

-Preston experiences mild temperatures with average highs of 14°C to 20°C and lows of 6°C to 10°C. Rainfall is spread throughout the year, with the wettest months being November and December.
-Humidity levels are moderate, ranging from 70% to 85%.
-Air quality is generally good.
+Preston experiences a temperate maritime climate with mild summers and cool winters.
+Average temperatures range from 2°C (36°F) in winter to 19°C (66°F) in summer.
+Rainfall is spread throughout the year, with the wettest months typically being November and December.
+Humidity levels are moderate, averaging around 80%.
+Air quality in Preston is generally good, with low levels of pollution.

 Language